MalayaSethi/siemens-dockerkubernetes-25thnov-2024/README.md

 But when the secondary container is removed, the volume goes off as well.

     docker volume ls
-*Note* - Named volume can be created but not Anonymous volume.
+*Note* - Named volume can be created manually but not Anonymous volume by `docker volume create` command

+*Note* - The volume does not increase the size of the container.